Macular Degeneration (previously known as Age Related Macular Degeneration)

 This type of MD accounts for 15% of cases and is also known as neovascular MD as it is caused by the collection of drusen and the growth of new abnormal leaky blood vessels at the macula which causes fluid leakage and scarring.
 A particular protein called vascular endothelial growth factor veg F-A is responsible for the growth of these abnormal vessels.
 Wet MD can cause a more rapid and severe loss of vision.

 This treatment is given in the form of intra-vitreal injections of anti vegF-A in to the eyeball under local anaesthetic.
 This treatment is very successful especially if the loss of vision has been recent.
 Laser treatment in Wet AMD is not a cure but merely to treat/prevent new vessel formation at the macula.

+Every patient is different and treatment is ongoing requiring frequent monitoring in order to maintain vision.
 Early detection is vital for best treatment results and your optician/optometrist is the best person to check your eyes.